My Story

 The early days freelancing from home

-My time in the corporate world.
+Enter the corporate world.

-I earned my degree in web design and development, married the love of my life, had a growing freelance web design career, and our first son was just born, things were going great!
+I earned my degree in web design and development, married the love of my life, had a growing freelance web design career, and our first son was just born.
+Things were going great!

 Time kept moving on...